2 Common Google AdWords Myths

 Of course, creating an effective call-to-action on a clean and easy-to-navigate landing page is a good idea in terms of increasing conversion rate, but conversion rate itself is not linked to quality score.
 Be very clear about this.

-Google AdWords Myth 3: Upper and Lower Case matters in AdWords Keyword
+Google AdWords Myth 2: Upper and Lower Case matters in AdWords Keywords

 As is fairly obvious from the sub-heading, the fact is that Google AdWords does not distinguish between upper and lower case letters.